The Risks of Delayed C-Section

 Delayed C-section (when a C-section is mandatory for mother and child safety but medical professional delay making the choice) can lead to a number of preventable birth injuries, including cerebral palsy, Erbs palsy, severe brain damage, developmental delays, seizures, and death.

 Doctors who prolong a risky birth for too long place the lives of their patients at serious risk and should be held accountable for any injuries they cause.
 If you suspect that your child’s birth injury was caused by a doctor’s error, you may have grounds for legal action.
-We encourage you to contact Freidin Brown, P.A. to speak with a Miami birth injury lawyer about your rights.
+We encourage you to contact Freidin Brown, P.A. to speak with a Florida birth injury lawyer about your rights.